hepcat72/CFF/README.md

 ## AUTHORS

-Robert W. Leach
+Robert W. Leach<BR>
-Bioinformatics Group
+Bioinformatics Group<BR>
-Lewis-Sigler Institute for Integrative Genomics Princeton University
+Lewis-Sigler Institute for Integrative Genomics<BR>
+Princeton University<BR>
 Princeton, NJ

-Mikhail Tikhonov
+Mikhail Tikhonov<BR>
-School of Engineering and Applied Sciences
+School of Engineering and Applied Sciences<BR>
-Harvard University
+Harvard University<BR>
 Boston, MA

 ## TROUBLESHOOTING

 Using --verbose can sometimes help identify a problem.
-Each script also comes with a debug mode.
-Supply the --debug flag to help figure out issues.
+Each script also comes with a --debug mode that can help to figure out issues.
 Debug flags can be submitted multiple times, or with an integer parameter to increase the amount of debug output.
 This will add line numbers to errors and warnings as well as print ongoing status messages and in some cases, calculation formulas.

+Questions relating to specific options or general questions can frequently be addressed by running the individual perl scripts without options or with the --help flag.

+###### Missing sequence warnings
+Generally, warnings will not interrupt execution, but may indicate unintended behavior, such as if you run the wrong files together or in the wrong respective order (which is most likely to cause a problem in the getReals.pl script where the files supplied with the -i flag and the -n flag are expected to be in the same respective order, e.g. this improper file ordering will cause errors about missing sequence IDs: `-i "1.lib.n0s.cands 2.lib.n0s.cands ...
+10.lib.n0s.cands" -n "10.lib.n0s 1.lib.n0s 2.lib.n0s ..."`).

+###### Argument list too long
+Running the run_CFF* scripts on lots of files can sometimes bring about the "Argument list too long" error.
+This issue has been mitigated compared to previous versions of CFF.
+If you are running a run_CFF* script prior to version 1.3 or if your run_CFF* script does not have a version number at the top, see the UPDATE section above toi get the latest version to potentially get around this issue.

+If you are still encountering this error, there are a number of ways to get around it.
+The best way is to supply your file arguments to the script using a quoted glob pattern E.g.:

+    tcsh run_CFF_on_FastQ.tcsh 130 33 myanalysis "*.fq"

+Note the __"*.fq"__, _with quotes_.
+While file lists without quotes, or supplied via mechanisms such as:

+    tcsh run_CFF_on_FastQ.tcsh 130 33 myanalysis `cat my_file_list.txt`

+are possible, there is a system-imposed character limit on the total combined length of the file names.
+The limit is affected by the size of the data stored in your environment and in any shell variables.
+The run_CFF* scripts try to catch potential situations where this error is likely to be encountered (during the execution of the getReals.pl script), but this check may be unreliable or mis-calculated for some systems.
+If it causes problems, refer to the notes in the run_CFF* scripts above the section containing the "CHECKMAX" variable.

+Other ways to get around this error include: shortening your input file names, checking for and clearing out any large amounts of data stored in your environment, or running CFF on a system with a larger command-line length limit (run `getconf ARG_MAX` to find your system's upper limit).

+See the INSTALL section for more notes on potential pitfalls.

 ## KNOWN ISSUES